dmd-program/dmd-100-su19/projects/narrative/develop_story_and_plot.md

 You will now write a fictional, yet _**plausible**_ story that describes how this imagined future 30 years from now came to be.
 For example, Unicorns are not plausible to exist in 30 years \(unless you make a compelling CRISPR argument\), but autonomous flying cars are plausible.

+The story should describe the evolution of the world as it is now to the world 30 years in the future**,** using characters and dramatic story structure.

 ## Requirements

 * **Positive content:** The result of the plot must be of a positive future.